 Armstrong is participating in the Affordable Connectivity Program (ACP), which is an FCC program to help low-income households pay for broadband service.

 Learn more about ACP >>

-We continue to invest millions of dollars every year into our network to bring even faster and more reliable internet to more homes across our service area, and yet we haven’t raised our internet rates in two years!
+We continue to invest millions of dollars every year into our network to bring even faster and more reliable internet to more homes across our service area, and yet we haven’t raised our internet rates in four years!
 We’re passionate about empowering our communities we serve with fast, reliable, and affordable internet service.